 While not everyone is a lover of the French press, it's one of the most classic methods of brewing coffee, and if you do it right, it can produce a great cup.

 Want to perfect your morning French press?
 Avoid these three common mistakes and you'll be sure to get the best brew every time.

-The beauty of a French press is in its simplicity.
-Grind your coffee, add water and go.
-But even with a simple tool things can go wrong, and despite its simplicity, brewing in a French press isn't always easy.
-I'm going to assume that at one point or another you drank a French press coffee that was bitter and gritty.
-And no one likes that.
+The beauty of a French press is in its simplicity — grind your coffee, add water, and go.
+But even with a simple tool, things can go wrong; despite its simplicity, brewing in a French press isn't always easy.
+Here are three common mistakes people make when brewing French press coffee.

 1. Not grinding the beans properly.